For some people, long-term depression may not respond to treatment. This is called treatment-resistant depression.

-According to experts, here are the reasons why depression can sometimes be hard to treat:
+Reasons why depression can sometimes be hard to treat include:

-- Not staying on a medicine long enough.
+- Not staying on a medication long enough.
 Antidepressants can take as long as four to eight weeks before they fully take effect.
-Unfortunately, many people - and sometimes even doctors - give up on a depression medicine too early, before it's had a chance to help.
+Unfortunately, many people - and sometimes even doctors - give up on a depression medication too early, before it's had a chance to help.

 - Skipping doses.
 If you don't take your antidepressant, it can't help you.
-You'll never really know if a depression medicine is working unless you take it exactly as prescribed.
+You'll never really know if a depression medication is working unless you take it exactly as prescribed.

 - Unpleasant side effects.
 Many people who have side effects just stop taking their antidepressants.
 That isn't a good idea.
 Instead, talk to your doctor and get some help.
 You might be able to eliminate or ease the side effects and still get relief from your depression.
 Also, remember that side effects tend to decrease over time.

 - Drug interactions.
 Some other medicines don't mix well with antidepressants.
 When taken at the same time, neither one may work normally.
 In some cases, interactions could even be dangerous.

 - The wrong medication or the wrong dose.
 Antidepressant drugs work very differently in different people.
 Unfortunately, there's no way to predict how well a depression medication will work without trying it.
 So finding the right medication, at the right dose, takes trial and error - and occasionally, some time.
 Many people give up before they find the right one.